datacraft-dsc/starfish-py/README.md

     ```
     python3 setup.py test
     ```
+## Documentation

+1. Build Sphinx documentation
+    To build the Syphinx auto documentation, you need to do the following:
+    ```bash
+    cd docs
+    ./build.sh
+    ```

 ## Code style

 The information about code style in python is documented in this two links [python-developer-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-developer-guide.md)